What's the Deal With Edibles?

 “Not until [the edible] reaches your gastrointestinal tract (intestines) will the majority of THC actually start absorbing into your bloodstream.”

-To get a good understanding of how edibles are different, we need to understand how our body processes them.
-When you ingest an edible, such as a weed gummy, that gummy needs to travel all the way through your digestive system.
+To get a good understanding of how consumables are different, we need to understand how our body processes them.
+When you ingest an edible, such as a weed gummy or other, that gummy needs to travel all the way through your digestive system.
+You generally won't start feeling the effects for at least 30 minutes.

 Not until it reaches your gastrointestinal tract (intestines) will the majority of THC actually start absorbing into your bloodstream.
 Once the edible is broken down, the THC is absorbed through the walls and lining of your intestines.
-The THC is released into your blood directly following, and the liver then modifies the THC and turns it into a compound called 11-hydroxy-THC, which is 3 - 5 times more psychoactive than THC.
+The THC is released into your blood directly following, and the liver then modifies the THC and turns it into a compound called 11-hydroxy-THC, which is 3-5 times more psychoactive than THC.
+Edible highs are also very different in general and everyone's edible experience is different.

 The 11-hydroxy-THC will bind to the endocannabinoid system throughout your body.
 This is the point when you’ll probably start to notice the effects of the edible you consumed.
-This lengthy process can be circumvented by taking edibles that can be absorbed sublingually, which bypasses the GI and decreases your wait time.
+This lengthy process can be circumvented by taking products that can be absorbed sublingually, which bypasses the GI and decreases your wait time.
+This does not however, get around urine tests or other drug tests.

-Now let’s compare the digestion process with that of smoking or vaping.
+Now let's compare the digestion process with that of smoking or vaping.
 When you combust cannabis or vaporize cannabis, the cannabinoids are inhaled into the lungs.
-Once there, the cannabinoids will immediately diffuse into the bloodstream and quickly bind to endocannabinoid receptors throughout the body.
+Once there, the cannabinoids will immediately diffuse into the bloodstream.
+Quickly, the THC binds to endocannabinoid receptors throughout the body.
 This is why smoking or vaping provides nearly instantaneous effects.

 Slow and Steady